Creating file shares and mount targets

 You must have at least one VPC to create a mount target.
 If you don't have one, first create a VPC.

-VPC Select an available VPC.
-The list includes only those VPCs with a subnet in the selected zone.
+- Select an available VPC.
+The list includes only those VPCs with a subnet in the selected location.
+The location selection is inherited from the file share (for example, us-south-2).

-Encryption in transit Disabled by default, click the toggle to enable.
+- Encryption in transit is disabled by default, click the toggle to enable.
 For more information about this feature, see Encryption in transit - Securing mount connections between file share and host.

 Creating a file share from the CLI